structurely/ecs-autoscale/README.md

 Individual services can be scaled up or down according to arbitrary metrics.
 For example, celery workers can be scaled according to the number of queued messages.

-## TODO

-- [ ] Get autoscaling group name automatically for a given cluster name.
-  - Could do this by cross-referencing the EC2 instance ids in the autoscaling group with that in the cluster